Section 218 Agreements

 - Retirement system coverage group — Employees whose positions are covered under a public retirement system

-Section 218 Agreements are irrevocable.
+As of April 20, 1983, Section 218 Agreements are irrevocable.
 Once coverage is provided, it cannot be terminated.

 In California, contracting for a Section 218 Agreement provides Social Security and/or Medicare coverage in conjunction with an already established qualifying public retirement system.